The nature of qualia can be deduced from their physical properties:

 (*qualia, as discussed before, are something that can be consciously experienceable)

-Summarily, the receiving neural circuit cannot and does not “look at” at the signaling; it “reads” the signaling!
+Summarily, the receiving neural circuit cannot and does not “look at” at the signaling from the outside; it “reads” the signaling from the inside!
 If the incoming signals have the information of qualia, they naturally and inevitably appear to the receiving neural circuit as qualia because they affect the receiving neural circuit with that specific information.
 There is no justification or any theoretical basis to expect something with information of qualia not to appear to be qualia to those that can read and interpret the information.
 And there is no justification or any theoretical basis to expect neural circuits that can read and interpret information to read the information as something else that the it does not contain.

 An approximate analogy is the working of a cathode-ray tube (see the picture below).
 The beam of electrons representing a beautiful flower streaming out of the emitter does not seem to be any colorful flower (or any picture at all) to an outsider observing the stream from the outside (O) – to him/her, it is just millions of electrons rushing from the emitter to the screen.
 But from the point of view of the receiver of the electron beam (R), if he/she uses the correct kind of screen that can correctly decode the information residing in the electron beam, the image of the beautiful flower sent in the electron beam will appear on the receiving screen.
 It is essential to emphasize that, for the correct image sent in the signals to occur, the screen must be the specific screen that can decode the signals correctly; otherwise the signal will appear as something gibberish or unintelligible or even something else on the screen.
 It is not that any screen put in the path of the electron beam will do.